 For SBA and commercial loans, you’ll need to meet a list of qualifications, including a little “skin in the game”—collateral you’ve already got (generally about 25 percent) that comes from personal savings and assets, investors, crowd-funding, or other sources.

-The SBA loan actually comes from a bank, but the SBA guarantees a percentage of the loan, which reduces the risk to its lending partners and making it easier for business owners to get the financing they need.
-The SBA loan be right for you if your business meets certain criteria:
+The SBA loan actually comes from a bank, but the SBA guarantees a percentage of the loan, which reduces the risk to its lending partners and makes it easier for business owners to get the financing they need.
+The SBA loan might be right for you if your business meets certain criteria: